Tenryū Saburō: Later life

-Tenryū did not returned in the Japan Sumo Association and worked for a time as secretary and assistant to a Cabinet Minister of then Japanese-occupied Manchuria.
+Tenryū did not return to the Japan Sumo Association and worked for a time as secretary and assistant to a Cabinet Minister of then Japanese-occupied Manchuria.
 There, he established the Manchuria Sumo Association, and helped promote sumo by organizing tournaments and developing young rikishi.
 In 1939, he invited teachers of Japanese martial arts to Manchuria.
 He discovered the Aiki-Budo of Morihei Ueshiba and became his student the same day.
 In subsequent years, he became popular as a sumo commentator on TBS for his dry and acerbic style.